UN food agency: Afghan malnutrition rates at record high

 “Half of Afghanistan endures severe hunger throughout the year, regardless of the season, and malnutrition rates are at a record high for Afghanistan," said Phillipe Kropf, a spokesman for the U.N. food agency in Kabul.

-"There are seven million children (under the age of 5) and mothers who are malnourished, in a country with a population of 40 million.”
+"There are four million children (under the age of 5) and mothers who are malnourished, in a country with a population of 40 million.”

 Afghans are not starving to death, he said, but they have no resources left to stave off the humanitarian crisis.

-Note: This story was first published on January 26, 2023.
-It was updated on January 27, 2023 to correct after The Associated Press erroneously reported that 7 million children and mothers are suffering from malnutrition, based on information provided by the World Food Program.
-The figure is 4 million, based on a corrected figure provided by the WFP.